verkstedt/react-storybook-addon-docgen/README.md

 ```

 > Have a look at [this example](example/story.js) stories to see the example usage.

+## Derived Components

+You can add static values on react classes, which tell which component this component derives from.
+It works similiar to derives property on react-docgen, but this way you save yourself from long chains of dependencies.

 ## React native storybook
 If you are using react native storybook and this addon doesn't work for you, it means that your .babelrc file is missing plugin.